What Is Group Therapy?

 What Are the Benefits of Group Therapy?

-Who Should Join a Group Therapy Program?
+Who Should Consider Joining a Group Therapy Program?

 Find group therapy near you—